-Law no. 7864, dated 09.29.1994 "Albanian Red Cross" Law no. 7865, dated 29.09.1994, "For protection of the emblem and name of the Red Cross" Albanian Armed Forces personnel who are sent abroad for mission, besides usual tests they have exam for IHL and LoW, they have to pass.
-After that military personnel for the mission is examined and certified for the acknowledgement of the above mentioned laws.
+Law no. 7864, dated 09.29.1994 "Albanian Red Cross".

+Law no. 7865, dated 29.09.1994, "For protection of the emblem and name of the Red Cross".

+Albanian Armed Forces personnel who are sent abroad for mission, besides usual tests they have a special examination for IHL and LoW.
+After that, military personnel for the mission is examined and certified for the acknowledgement of the above mentioned laws.